-Planting cover crops in the fall is becoming more popular, even in small gardens.
-These plants have seeds that are easy to scatter, and they do the hard work of building your soil over the winter before spring planting.
+Planting cover crops at the end of the growing season is becoming more popular, even in small gardens.
+These plants have seeds that are easy to scatter, and they do the hard work of fixing nutrients in the soil and improving soil condition over the winter before spring planting.
 Here’s advice and our charts on cover crops by region for the United States and Canada.

 What Are Cover Crops?

 A cover crop is a ready-to-sow seeds of fast-growing plants—often legumes or grasses—planted in late summer or fall into empty or fallow garden beds.
 Over the winter, these crops do the hard work of renewing your soil health, adding essential organic matter to the soil which improves soil structure and builds soil fertility.
 The legumes also “fix” the nitrogen in the soil.
 This “green manure” provides a living mulch that protects soils from winter erosion.

 Examples include: winter rye, hairy vetch, red clover, oats, buckwheat, forage rye, Italian rye grass (sown by October), field beans, and forage pea (sown by November).
 Cover crops literally make a living “cover” to sustain soil life until spring planting.

 Cover crops may be used in any size garden—from a 4’x4’ raised bed to a large farm or open field!
 They’re also a great choice for groundcover, lawn replacement, or adding to a wildflower meadow.

 Image: Cover crops mix on raised garden beds.
 Credit: WSU.edu

 Imagine this: While you and your garden rest over the wintertime, you have a garden helper who is working hard to improve your soil.
 That’s the role of the cover crop!